varoonsahgal/tf-inter/Hands-On Labs/Section 02 - Understand IAC Concepts/02 - Benefits_of_Infrastructure_as_Code.md

 - **Task 9:** Deploy the AWS infrastructure using Terraform
 - **Task 10:** Delete the AWS resources using Terraform to clean up our AWS environment

-The end state of the AWS environment should look similar to the following diagram:
+The end state of the AWS environment should look similar to the following diagram - note that we will be deploying to the `us-west-2` region instead of `us-east-1`:

 ![Desired Infrastructure](./img/obj-1-desired-infrastructure.png)